alexweber/environments/README.md

 An environment is a Drupal object (a CTools Exportable to be more specific) which represents a server environment, such as "production", "staging", "development" and so on.

-The environment object has a name, optional alias, settings and any number of tasks.
+The environment object has a name, optional alias (for Drush), settings and any number of tasks.
 All defined environments can be managed in: `Administration -> Configuration -> Development -> Environments`.

 ### Current Environment

-Having defined one or more environments, you can now switch your site between them.
+Having defined one or more environments, you can now switch your site between them (and also explicitly un-set your site's environment).

 You can view the current environment in your site's Status Report or in the settings page:
 `Administration -> Configuration -> System -> Site Environment`